- How to Get a License in Missouri

 Whether or not you already have certifications in other cities or states does not guarantee an approved application.

 Step 3.
-Get a Tax ID Number
+Get A Tax ID Number

 This step is relevant to businesses all over the country.
 Regardless of what type of company you are starting, you have to apply for an Employee Identification Number (EIN) through the federal government.
 The IRS gives you an EIN for free after you fill out an online application.